Dunbar-Carver Historic District

 The Dunbar-Carver Historic District in Brownsville, Tennessee is a 32.7 acre historic district which was listed on the National Register of Historic Places in 2015.

 The district is a historic center for Brownsville's African American middle-class citizens.
-It includes 23 contributing buildings and three non-contributing ones, mostly along E. Jefferson Street in Brownsville.
+It includes 23 contributing buildings and three non-contributing ones, mostly along East Jefferson Street in Brownsville.
+The district is centered around George Washington Carver High School.

 It was listed on the National Register consistent with guidelines established in a 2014 study of historic resources in Brownsville.